 The Hanakura Conflict (Hanakura no ran) occurred from 5/25 to 6/10 of Tenbun 5 (1536) as a succession struggle within the Imagawa clan, the sengoku daimyō of Suruga Province, following the death of their lord, Imagawa Ujiteru.
 Hanakura was the place name from which Genkō Etan raised arms.
 He was the younger brother of Ujiteru born outside the line of succession.
 The conflict came to an end after Sengaku Shōhō, another younger brother of Ujiteru and lineal heir of Ujichika, prevailed and became the successor.
 Shōhō later became known as Imagawa Yoshimoto.

-During Ujiteru’s tenure, the Imagawa reconciled with their rival, the Takeda of Kai Province, and the clan established a consultative system among family members and hikan to manage provincial affairs.
+During Ujiteru’s tenure, the Imagawa reconciled with their rival, the Takeda of Kai Province, and the clan established a consultative system among family members and hikan, or lower-level officials, to manage provincial affairs.
 However, after the Matsudaira clan gained influence in Mikawa Province, Ujiteru was on the defensive so he abandoned the territory and made plans to invade Kai.
 He then called upon his younger brother, Shōhō, who, together with Sessai, was practicing Buddhism in Kyōto.

 On 5/24, Jukeini met with Fukushima Echizen-no-kami, an advocate for Etan, and attempted in vain to persuade him to change his mind.
 On 5/25, supporters of Etan raised arms from Mount Kunō, attacking the Imagawa residence in Sunpu.
-The defenders put-up stiff resistance and repelled the attack, whereupon those backing Etan continued their resistance from Kata-no-kami Castle and Hanakura Castle, garnering support from others in Tōtōmi Province.
+The defenders stiffly repelled the attack, whereupon those backing Etan continued their resistance from Kata-no-kami Castle and Hanakura Castle, garnering support from others in Tōtōmi Province.

 Meanwhile, Yoshimoto received support from the Gohōjō clan of Sagami Province, with Okabe Chikatsuna attacking and capturing Kata-no-kami Castle on 6/10.
 Next, the forces launched an all-out assault against Hanakura Castle where Etan had sought refuge.
 Unable to withstand the attack, Etan fled and committed seppuku at the Fumon Temple in the Sedo Valley.
 After the battles in Tōtōmi came to an end, Yoshimoto announced his own succession and then endeavored to tighten his grip on the clan.